-As we move through Lent and approach Holy Week we anticipate a series of significant days: Palm Sunday, Maundy Thursday, Good Friday, and Easter (which some call Resurrection Sunday).
-The last two of these days, Good Friday and Easter stand as momentous occasions for all those who follow Jesus.
+As we moved through Lent to approach Holy Week we anticipate four significant days: Palm Sunday, Maundy Thursday, Good Friday, and Easter (which some call Resurrection Sunday).
+The last two, Good Friday and Easter, stand as momentous occasions for all those who follow Jesus.

 Though Christians worldwide acknowledge both as significant days that are essential to their faith, they tend to place more emphasis on one over the other.
 Indeed some choose to worship the suffering Savior, while others focus their attention on the risen Savior.

 For the first group, Good Friday is their solemn day of remembrance, with Easter as secondary.
 The other group breezes past Good Friday to arrive at Easter, the pinnacle day for their faith.

 In reality, we need both Good Friday and Easter.
 Without Good Friday, we couldn’t have Easter and without Easter, Good Friday wouldn’t matter.